Bodhinaut/morning_routine/elasticsearch.md

 A type used to be a logical category/partition of your index to allow you to store different types of documents in the same index, eg one type for users, another type for blog posts.
 It is no longer possible to create multiple types in an index, and the whole concept of types will be removed in a later version.
 See Removal of mapping types for more.

+* Document

+A document is a basic unit of information that can be indexed.
+For example, you can have a document for a single customer, another document for a single product, and yet another for a single order.
+This document is expressed in JSON (JavaScript Object Notation) which is a ubiquitous internet data interchange format.

+Within an index/type, you can store as many documents as you want.
+Note that although a document physically resides in an index, a document actually must be indexed/assigned to a type inside an index.